JoHoYoung/Insti/README.md

 # Instagram_Auto_Follow for marketing
 If you type your Insta Account with the address of an Instagram post, it provides a function to request follow to all the people who post the message.

+Nodejs + Selenium Project // 조호영

+It's very difficult for a marketer to request follow everyone in a particular post.
+The program reads all the comments on a particular post and request follow to them.
+Entering the ID and password of an account through the program will make marketing a few times easier.
+For this, you need nodejs, google chrome
 ### Required
 1. Nodejs
 2. Google Chorme